Follow these steps to open a gym:

 Location is critical for your gym’s success.

-The location will determine your client base, your rent, or the price of the purchase price of the building, and what sort of premises are available.
+The location will determine your client base, your rent, the purchase price of the building, and what sort of premises are available.

 Accessibility is also important – your potential patrons need to be able to get to you easily.